Noise Levels in Lower East, Santa Barbara, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Eastern Lower East sounds about 117% louder than Western Lower East to the human ear, a 11.2 dBA gap.
+To the human ear, noise in southeastern Lower East sounds about 220% louder than in northwestern Lower East, a 16.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from State Rte 1 do you need to be?